jullianm/Smartle/README.md

 **What is Smartle?**

-Smartle is a machine-learning technology based app that makes words prediction based on what you see.
+Smartle is a machine-learning technology based iOS app that makes words prediction based on what you see.

 **How does it work?**